quortex/kubestatic/CONTRIBUTING.md

 # How to contribute

-This project is maintained with **golang v1.19** and **kubebuilder v3.7.0**, please use these versions to ensure the integrity of the project.
+In order to set up a working environment to contribute to this project, you can use [mise](https://github.com/jdx/mise).
+The development tools needed to work on this project are declared in the [.mise.toml](/.mise.toml) file, please use these versions to ensure the integrity of the project.

 ## Introduction to Kubebuilder